NethServer/docs/administrator-manual/en/installation.rst

 * 8GB of disk space

-We recommend to use at least 2 disks to setup a RAID 1.
+.. hint:: We recommend to use at least 2 disks to setup a RAID 1.
 The RAID software will ensure data integrity in case of a disk failure.

 Hardware compatibility